|A Place Called

 The roster of surviving vessels built by New York Shipbuilding continues to shrink.

-Current survivors include three lightships, five Coast Guard cutters, one car float, the Savannah, and two ships in the Navy reserve fleet.
+Current survivors include three lightships, five Coast Guard cutters, one car float, the Savannah, and the carrier Kitty Hawk.

-Of the 12 known remaining ships, the immediate future of
+Of these 11 known remaining ships, the immediate future of

-only six can be considered reasonably secure: the three museum ships,
+only six can be considered reasonably secure: the two museum lightships,

 the historic Savannah, and the former USCG cutters

-It's possible that one or more of the unpowered minor vessels (car floats and cargo barges) is still in use along a river waterfront or quietly rusting away in something like the Staten Island boat graveyard.
+It's possible that one or more of the shipyard's unpowered minor vessels (car floats and cargo barges) is still in use along a river waterfront or quietly rusting away in something like the Staten Island boat graveyard.
 It's even possible that somewhere an LCT or LCI lumbers on as an island ferry or delivery truck.
-But if so, it would not appreciably slow the inexorable march toward industrial extinction, nor mitigate the history already lost: every submarine, every cruiser, every battleship, every destroyer, every light carrier, every tanker.
+But if so, it would not appreciably slow the inexorable march toward industrial extinction, nor mitigate the history already lost: every submarine, every cruiser, every battleship, every destroyer, every light carrier, every tanker, every ocean liner.

 June 2009 Update: Two additions to